8thwall/8thwall/README.md

 ## What's Included

-### Apps

-- [image-target-cli](./apps/image-target-cli/README.md) - Process image targets for use in the engine

-### Packages

 - [engine](./packages/engine/README.md) - AR modules (Face Effects, Image Targets, Sky Effects, and more)
   - SLAM functionality is available via the [distributed engine binary](https://github.com/8thwall/engine/tree/main).
+- [image-target-cli](./apps/image-target-cli/README.md) - Process image targets for use in the engine
 - [ecs](./packages/ecs/README.md) - The game engine behind 8th Wall Studio
 - [xrextras](./packages/xrextras/README.md) - Helper code for XR and 3D needs

+## More coming soon!

-**More coming soon!** We're working to bring additional features into the open, like the desktop app, native app export, and more!
+We're working to bring additional features into the open, like the desktop app, native app export, and more!
 In the meantime, the [8th Wall Archive](https://github.com/8thwall/archive) has been published for code that hasn't yet been absorbed into this repo.

 ### Contributing